Chiradipb02/Time-Series-Anomaly-Detection-In-Industry-and-Quality-Assurance/README.md

 We explored the following datasets for our experiments:

 1. **NASA Space Telemetry Dataset**
-   - Description: A dataset consisting of telemetry data from NASA's spacecraft, useful for anomaly detection and predictive maintenance.
+   - A dataset consisting of telemetry data from NASA's spacecraft, useful for anomaly detection and predictive maintenance.

 2. **SCADA 2015 Wind Turbine Dataset**
-   - Description: Data collected from wind turbines, including measurements of temperature, power output, and other variables, aimed at detecting anomalies and predicting failures.
+   - Data collected from wind turbines, including measurements of temperature, power output, and other variables, aimed at detecting anomalies and predicting failures.

 3. **Power Laws: Anomaly Detection Dataset**
-   - Description: A dataset designed for evaluating anomaly detection algorithms, featuring data with known power-law distributions.
+   - A dataset designed for evaluating anomaly detection algorithms, featuring data with known power-law distributions.

 4. **Machine Temperature Failure Dataset**
-   - Description: Contains temperature measurements from industrial machines, used to study machine failures and predict potential breakdowns.
+   - Contains temperature measurements from industrial machines, used to study machine failures and predict potential breakdowns.

 5. **Large-scale Energy Anomaly Detection (LEAD)**
-   - Description: A comprehensive dataset for large-scale anomaly detection in energy systems, including various sensors and measurements from energy grids.
+   - A comprehensive dataset for large-scale anomaly detection in energy systems, including various sensors and measurements from energy grids.

 **In this repository we have provided :---------------**